GVonB/GVonB/README.md

 <br><br>
 🎞️ Through my video editing hobby, I've created projects with hundreds of thousands of views.
 I'm currently focusing on learning to take advantage of <b>Blender</b> to create complex, dynamic 3d environments to enhance my storytelling capabilities.
 <br><br>
 ✈️ I enjoy traveling and experiencing new cultures (especially food).
-I'm always pursuing knowledge of foreign languages and strive to develop fluency despite not having any foreign-language knowledge pre-high school.
+I'm always pursuing knowledge of foreign languages to enhance this cultural immersion.

 <!---
 GVonB/GVonB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.